Navy upholds firing of USS Roosevelt captain in virus outbreak

-WASHINGTON (AP) — In a stunning reversal, the Navy has upheld the firing of the aircraft carrier captain who urged faster action to protect his crew from a coronavirus outbreak, according to a U.S. official familiar with the report.
+WASHINGTON (AP) — In a stunning reversal, the Navy has upheld the firing of the aircraft carrier captain who urged faster action to protect his crew from a coronavirus outbreak, the Navy's top officer said Friday.

-The official said the Navy also extended the blame for the ship's pandemic crisis, delaying the promotion of the one-star admiral who was also onboard the USS Theodore Roosevelt — concluding that both men made serious errors in judgment.
+Adm.
+Mike Gilday, the chief of naval operations, also extended the blame for the ship's pandemic crisis, delaying the promotion of the one-star admiral who was also onboard the USS Theodore Roosevelt — concluding that both men made serious errors in judgment.

 The spread of the coronavirus aboard the carrier while on deployment in the Pacific in March exploded into one of the biggest military leadership crises of recent years.
 More than 1,000 members of the crew eventually became infected, and one sailor died.
 The ship was sidelined for weeks at Guam but recently returned to duty.

+The ship's two top officers, said Gilday “failed to tackle the problem head on and take charge,” as the virus spread throughout the ship, and their actions "fell well short of what we expect” of those in command.

-The decision by Adm.
-Mike Gilday, the chief of naval operations, to hold both Capt.
+Gilday's decision to hold both Capt.
 Brett Crozier and his boss, Rear Adm.
 Stuart Baker, accountable is a confirmation of concerns expressed by top Pentagon officials who demanded a deeper investigation last month when the initial probe recommended Crozier's reinstatement as the ship's captain.
-The official described the findings on condition of anonymity to discuss a report not yet made public.

 The investigation, done by Adm.
 Robert Burke and endorsed Friday by Gilday, defends the abrupt turnaround on Crozier saying that the more detailed probe uncovered poor decisions he made that failed to stem the outbreak or properly communicate the escalating crisis to senior commanders.
 It also concludes that the ship’s slow response to the virus was not just his fault, and that Baker also failed to take decisive actions to address the problem.